ReforgeLab/Nft/README.md

 - [ ] Create more extensive example guides
 - [ ] Add more robust tests
 - [ ] Refactor codebase for better readability and maintainability

+## Longterm Goals
+- Creating a rendering backend server for images that is open for anyone to host.
 <!-- - [ ] Research on if/should integrate Atomas AI into the standard.  -->